-RFI submissions for steel on Thomasnet.com are up 19% year-over-year (year-to-date 2020 vs. 2019).
-How can steel and metals companies ramp up their existing efforts to increase their RFQ submissions?
-We took a look at three steel and metals companies to see how they’re using their website to target engineers, procurement managers, and MRO managers.
+RFI submissions for steel on Thomasnet.com are up 217% year-over-year (year-to-date 2020 vs. 2021).
+So how can steel and metals companies ramp up their existing efforts to increase their RFI submissions?
+We took a look at some steel and metals companies to see how they’re using their website to target engineers, procurement managers, and MRO managers.

 1. Videos That Grow Brand Awareness & Customer Engagement

-In 2020, you don't need a high-priced video budget to succeed as a marketer.
-More manufacturers and industrial companies are realizing they just need to create content that engages, educates, and intrigues their audience.
+In 2021, you don't need a high-priced video budget to succeed as a marketer.
+Instead, more manufacturers and industrial companies are realizing they just need to create content that engages, educates, and intrigues their audience.

 According to HubSpot's 2020 State of Marketing report, video beat out heavyweight contenders like email, blogging, and infographics as the most used type of marketing content.
 It’s no surprise why — 95% of a video message is retained versus only 10% when reading text.
 So m